 They look similar to the dwarf sperm whale but have a small, hooked dorsal fin and are more rounded in profile.
 They have a small body and are sometimes mistaken for sharks.

 Pygmy sperm whales are often stranded in places like Florida.
-Although rare in Massachusetts, they can be seen off the coast of Barnstable, Essex and Nantucket counties.
+Although rare in Massachusetts, they can be seen off Barnstable, Essex, and Nantucket counties.

 Raccoons live in forests, suburban, and urban areas in the Central and southern part of North America.
 The raccoon can be found in all counties in Massachusetts except Nantucket County.